ISISComputingGroup/ibex_developers_manual/LSi-Correlator.md

 The IOC saves the file in two locations, once in `C:\Data` with a filename which allows it to get saved into the archive.
 The other file gets saved in a location specified by the user in a macro.

 After a brief look, it appears that the vendor software may be using the `CONTIN` library to perform fitting of the correlation function.

+## Testing with Hardware
+To test with the LSi Correlator hardware, the laser will need to be run onto a sample so that the correlation function can be populated.
+This means that the DLS would need to be installed where safe to operate and the correlator plugged into the network on an instrument.
+IBEX can then be run (as distinct from the vendor program).